Murder of Helle Crafts: Disappearance

 Helle Nielsen married Richard Crafts in 1975 and settled with him in Newtown, Connecticut, United States.
 Helle continued working as a flight attendant while raising their three children.
 In 1986, Helle began to suspect that Richard was engaged in extramarital sexual activity, and confronted him about suspicious long-distance phone calls, which angered Richard.
 Helle met with a divorce attorney and hired a private investigator, Keith Mayo, who snapped photos of Richard kissing another flight attendant outside her New Jersey residence.

 On November 18, 1986, friends dropped Helle off at the couple's Newtown residence after she had worked a long flight from Frankfurt, West Germany.
 She was never seen again.
 That night, a snowstorm hit the area.
 The next morning, Richard said he was taking Helle and their children to his sister's house in Westport.
 When he arrived, Helle was not with him.
 Over the next few weeks, Richard gave Helle's friends a variety of stories as to why they were unable to reach her: that she was visiting her mother in Denmark, that she was visiting the Canary Islands with a friend, or that he simply did not know her whereabouts.
 Helle's friends were aware that Richard had a volatile temper and grew concerned.
 Helle had told some of them, "If something happens to me, don't assume it was an accident."
 On December 1, the private investigator Keith Mayo reported her missing to the Newtown Police.
-Richard Crafts was known to local law enforcement for his work as a volunteer police officer in Newtown, and in 1986 Crafts was working as a part-time police officer in the nearby town of Brookfield.
+Richard Crafts was known to local law enforcement for his work as a volunteer police officer in Newtown, and in 1986 Crafts was working as a part-time police officer in the nearby town of Southbury.
 According to Mayo, Newtown Police initially dismissed his concerns, saying that Helle would probably return.